iXedium/satisfactory-playground/docs/PROJECT_STRUCTURE.md

         - `DependencyTree.tsx`: Renders the main dependency tree structure.
         - `ItemNode.tsx`: Component representing a single item node within the tree.
 Includes styling for different view densities (`ItemNode.css`), handling for `onOptimizeAllMachines` prop.
         - `ListNode.tsx`: **DEPRECATED/UNUSED** - Was previously used for an alternative list view representation.
         - `FactoryPlanner.tsx`: Main orchestrating component for the factory planner UI and logic.
-Integrates various hooks and passes down handlers like `onOptimizeAllMachines`.
+Integrates various hooks and passes down handlers like `onOptimizeAllMachines` and save/load functions.
         - `TreeNode.tsx`: Component representing a generic node in the tree view (wraps `ItemNode`).
 Handles recursive rendering and passes down props like `onOptimizeAllMachines`.
         - `index.ts`: Bundles and exports components from this directory.
     - `hooks/`: Contains React hooks specific to the factory planner logic.
         - `useFactoryPlanner.ts`: **REFACTORED** - The primary hook for the factory planner feature.
 Now acts mainly as an **integrator**, assembling state and handlers from Redux and numerous specialized hooks.
-Manages loading/saving of core Redux state.
+Integrates `usePlannerSaveLoad` for named setup functionality.
+Manages **auto-saving/loading of last session Redux state and sort state** to `localStorage` using `lastSession_` keys.
 Implements the `handleOptimizeAllMachines` logic.
         - `useGroupedAccumulatedItems.ts`: **NEW** - Hook responsible for processing `accumulatedDependencies` from Redux, fetching related item/recipe data, and grouping items for display in the `AccumulatedResourceView`.
         - `useItemFilteringSorting.ts`: **NEW** - Hook managing state and logic for searching, sorting, and filtering items displayed in the `AccumulatedResourceView`.
         - `useItemNodeCalculations.ts`: **NEW** - Hook containing the calculation logic for a node's nominal rate and efficiency, extracted from `ItemNode.tsx`.
-        - `usePlannerDataManagement.ts`: **NEW** - Hook containing handlers for direct data manipulation (deleting trees, updating node properties, clearing saved data).
+        - `usePlannerDataManagement.ts`: **UPDATED** - Hook containing handlers for direct data manipulation.
+Its `clearSavedData` function now **clears the auto-saved `lastSession_` keys** from `localStorage` in addition to resetting Redux/local state.
         - `usePlannerDebugTools.ts`: **NEW** - Hook containing utility and test functions previously in `useFactoryPlanner`, exposed via the `window` object for debugging.
         - `usePlannerDisplayOptions.ts`: **UPDATED** - Hook managing state and persistence for UI display options (show machines, etc.), including setting the default `viewDensity` to 'compact'.
-No longer manages the old List/Tree view mode.
+Manages **auto-saving/loading last session display options** to `localStorage` using `lastSession_` keys.
         - `usePlannerExcessHandling.ts`: **NEW** - Hook managing the complex logic for handling changes to node excess production, including dispatching updates and potentially managing UI refresh triggers.
         - `usePlannerImportExport.ts`: **NEW** - Hook containing handlers related to importing and exporting nodes between production trees, including dispatching the restored `unimportNodeThunk`.
-        - `usePlannerItemSelection.ts`: **NEW** - Hook managing state related to selecting items/recipes for creating new production chains (item list, selections, recent items).
+        - `usePlannerItemSelection.ts`: **UPDATED** - Hook managing state related to selecting items/recipes for creating new production chains.
+Manages **auto-saving/loading last session recent items** to `localStorage` using `lastSession_` keys.
         - `usePlannerNodeInteractions.ts`: **NEW** - Hook containing handlers for simple UI interactions with nodes (expand/collapse, machine count/multiplier changes, toggle extensions).
 Used by `useFactoryPlanner` to implement optimize-all functionality.
-        - `usePlannerNodeState.ts`: **NEW** - Hook managing local state overrides for individual nodes (excess map, machine maps, expanded nodes, extension overrides) and their persistence.
+        - `usePlannerNodeState.ts`: **UPDATED** - Hook managing local state overrides for individual nodes (excess map, machine maps, expanded nodes, extension overrides).
+Manages **auto-saving/loading last session node state** to `localStorage` using `lastSession_` keys.
-        - `usePlannerPersistence.ts`: **NEW** - Hook responsible for the side effect of saving the main Redux state slices (`dependencies`, `recipeSelections`) to `localStorage`.
+        - `usePlannerPersistence.ts`: **DEPRECATED/REMOVED?** - Previously responsible for saving Redux state.
+This functionality is now handled by auto-save logic within `useFactoryPlanner` and named saves in `usePlannerSaveLoad`.
+(Verify if still used, likely only for initial Redux load now handled in `useFactoryPlanner`).
         - `usePlannerRecipeManagement.ts`: **NEW** - Hook containing the handler for changing a recipe within an existing tree and triggering recalculation.
+        - `usePlannerSaveLoad.ts`: **NEW** - Central hook for managing **named save slots**.
+Handles saving, loading, deleting named setups via the UI.
+Tracks the last explicitly saved/loaded setup and calculates the `isDirty` state based on deep comparison.
         - `usePlannerTreeCalculation.ts`: **NEW** - Hook containing handlers for creating new production trees (`handleCalculate`, `handleCreateNewTree`) and generating tree IDs.
 Includes fix to ensure `availableRecipes` are populated correctly on new roots.
     - `store/`: Contains Redux Toolkit slices related to the factory planner state.
         - `dependencySlice.ts`: Manages the state of the dependency tree itself (nodes, connections, calculations).
 Likely the largest and most complex slice.
-Includes actions related to unimport logic (`removeNodeAction`).
+Includes actions related to unimport logic (`removeNodeAction`) and loading state (`loadSavedState`).
         - `importExportLogic.ts`: Contains Redux thunks and related logic for handling complex import/export operations, notably the restored `unimportNodeThunk` and its dependencies.
         - `productionUpdateLogic.ts`: Holds logic related to updating production state, potentially including recipe change recalculations.
         - `recipeSelectionsSlice.ts`: Manages the state of selected recipes for nodes.
+Includes action for loading state (`loadRecipeSelections`).
         - `treeUiSlice.ts`: Manages UI-specific state for the tree view (e.g., expanded nodes, view options).
         - `index.ts`: Bundles and exports slices and selectors from this directory.